aszepieniec/stark-anatomy/docs/faster.md

 Now it is time to apply the developed tools to make the STARK algorithmically efficient.

 First, add a preprocessing function.
 This function is a member of the STARK class with access to its fields (such as the number of cycles).
-It produces two outputs: one for the prover, and one for the prover.
+It produces two outputs: one for the prover, and one for the verifier.
 In this concrete case, the prover receives the zerofier polynomial and zerofier codeword, and the verifier receives the zerofier Merkle root.

 ```python
 # class FastStark: